ellaism/ellaism.org/_posts/2018-03-14-post-conflict-debriefing.md

   - debriefing
 ---

-If you have been following Ellaism along recently, you may have heard of the conflict with EGEM team related to a token planned to deploy on the Ellaism network.
-In this post, we aim to provide a post-conflict debriefing on what we can learn about it, and what we can do better if similar incidents happen next time.
-We won't provide the transcript of how the incident was actually carried out, due to its complexity, and different opinions on different parties involved.
-If you are interested in that, please visit the old Discord server, which contains the complete logs in `#general` chat.
+If you have been following Ellaism recently, you may have heard of a conflict with the EGEM team related to a token planned for deployment on the Ellaism network.
+In this post, we aim to provide a post-conflict debriefing regarding what we can learn about the event and what we can do better if similar incidents happen again.
+We won't provide a transcript of how the exact details transpired due to its complexity and the different opinions of different parties involved.
+If you are interested in that, please visit the old Discord server which contains the complete log in `#general` chat.

-EGEM team decided to leave Ellaism development.
-The team's action, and the Twitter account `@EllaismCoin`, are not associated with Ellaism in any case.
-Ellaism community also moved to a
+To the best of our knowledge, the EGEM team has decided to leave the Ellaism project.
+Any future actions by that team including the use of the Twitter account, `@EllaismCoin`, should not be associated with Ellaism.
+In addition the Ellaism community has moved to a
 [new Discord server](https://discord.gg/gz9tURY).

 ## Tokens and Principles